sneaker-bot/footsites-size-parser/README.md

   console.log('Error parsing size id ');
 });

 random sizing only works with sku that only contains 1 product.
-Do not use it for a sku that contains multiple products!
+Do not use it for a sku that contains multiple products / colors!